-The OTSI website provides a valuable resource for professionals reporting on transport safety investigations; for similar investigatory organisations in other parts of Australia and overseas; for transport enthusiasts and for those involved in safety incidents or the reporting of incidents who need access to published investigation outcomes.
+The OTSI website provides a valuable resource for professionals reporting on transport safety investigations; for similar investigatory organisations in other parts of Australia and overseas; and for those involved in safety incidents or the reporting of incidents who need access to published investigation outcomes.

 OTSI's operations represent a cost effective investment in ensuring the safe operation of the NSW public transport and rail freight industries.
 While its jurisdiction is currently within NSW, the impact of the work OTSI performs is obvious well beyond NSW borders.
-Through its operations, OTSI has not only contributed to the delivery of safe and reliable public transport in NSW, it is making a significant contribution towards the understanding of transport accident causation and prevention around the world, as well as raising the profile of NSW as a State committed to public transport safety.
+Through its operations, OTSI has not only contributed to the delivery of safe and reliable public transport in NSW, it is making a significant contribution towards the understanding of transport accident contributory factors and prevention around the world.